Chapter 11

 A Logo o Houdini Animation Software for Best Product CGI

 Houdini is all about control.
-If you need to create rain, fire, explosions, or complex particle effects, this is your CGI software.
+To create rain, fire, explosions, or complex particle effects, this is the best CGI software.
 The learning curve is steep, but the node-based setup gives you insane flexibility.
 High-end VFX teams love Houdini, and it’s popping up more in product and architectural animation too.

 Maxwell